 Investing in the stock market is different.
 After opening an account with a broker, you still have to choose which company you’d like to buy shares from.

 Out of the hundreds of publicly listed companies, it can be hard to choose which one can help you achieve your financial goals.
 If you choose the wrong one, you’ll end up with mediocre profits.
 Or worse, suffer paper losses.

-The middle ground in terms of complexity, between a time deposit and the stock market are pooled funds.
+The middle ground in terms of complexity, between a time deposit and the stock market is pooled funds.
 There are unit investment trust funds (UITF), that banks offer.
 And of course, mutual funds.